-So you’ve got yourself an Active Starter – maybe from me – yippee!!
+So… you’ve got yourself an Active Starter – maybe from me – yippee!!
 I’ll tell you how you can start to prepare you your loaf on Day 3.

 Day 2: (we’ll forget that 7 or more days may or may not have passed by and still call this day 2) Take me out of the fridge and FEED ME as follows:-

 – If you DON’T want to use me yet, then throw half of me away and then add my bodyweight back into the jar, using half water and half flour.
 Stir me up and put me back in the fridge.
 If you adopted me at 50g, I should still weight 100g.

 – If you DO want to use me, then transfer me to a BIGGER jar!
 But make sure you know how much this jar weighs.
 Pour/spoon all of me in here and check how much I weigh.
 Add my bodyweight into this jar, using half water and half flour.
 If you adopted me at 50g, you now should have 100g.
 Stir me up and put half of me on the side (covered tightly, I’ll get lively!) at room temperature – not too hot!!
 Put the other half back in the fridge in a cleaned jar – that’ll be the new ‘me’ for the next time you bake.

 The next instructions are for refreshing and invigorating me so that I am nice and active…